michaelshea88/DSI-DC-1/week-01/1.3-lesson/readme.md

 <a name="conclusion"></a>
 ## Conclusion (5 mins)
 Let's check to see if we know what we learned about today:
-- Define what a programming language is
+- Talk about programming at a high level
-- Differentiate between frontend and backend languages
+- Differentiate between front-end and back-end programming
-- Define integers, strings, tuples, lists, and dictionaries
+- Identify Python data structures
-- Demonstrate arithmetic operations and string operations
+- Use Python to perform arithmetic and string operations
-- Demonstrate variable assignment
+- Store values into variables